Transfer Credit Policy

 This transfer credit policy is designed to maintain the integrity of the EdD program while providing flexibility for students who have completed relevant graduate coursework at other accredited institutions or within other graduate programs at Missouri State University (MSU).

-Transfer credits for all courses will be considered on a case-by-case basis by the EdD program director in consultation, as necessary, with the EdD advisory committee, and in accordance with the university graduate transfer credit policy and the university graduate program completion requirements policy
+Transfer credits for all courses will be considered on a case-by-case basis by the EdD program director in consultation, as necessary, with the EdD advisory committee, and in accordance with the university graduate transfer credit policy and the university graduate program completion requirements policy.

 Conditions, limitations, and exclusions for transfer credit